JosephRidge/Django101/readme.md

 - make sure you are in the project folder eg our case we hve the projectlemma then inside it we have the projectlemma sub-folder
 - open terminal and run dir or ls and make sure you can see the manage.py
 - run `python manage.py runserver`

+## Create App
+- make sure you are one directory as `manage.py` file
+- create app:  `python manage.py startapp firstApp`